pabloblancog/SwiftTools/README.md

 ## Localized strings

-Create typed variables into separated sections in ```Localization.swift```, so you can access in a proper way to the localized strings:
+Create typed variables into separated sections in ```Localization/Localization.swift```, so you can access in a proper way to the localized strings:

 ```swift
 let titleLabel = UILabel()